sjaakjules/Vault-Megafauna/project.more-than-human-participation.md

 Hupkes, Tisha, and Anders Hedman.
 “Shifting Towards Non-Anthropocentrism: In Dialogue with Speculative Design Futures.” _Futures_ 140 (2022): 102950. https://doi.org/10/gqbkmq.

+Rice, Louis.
+“Nonhumans in Participatory Design.” _CoDesign_ 14, no. 3 (2018): 238–57. https://doi.org/10/gfvpfx.

 Romani, Alessia, Francesca Casnati, and Alessandro Ianniello.
 “Codesign with More-Than-Humans: Toward a Meta Co-Design Tool for Human-Non-Human Collaborations.” _European Journal of Futures Research_ 10, no. 1 (2022): 17. https://doi.org/10/gqvdsm.

+Veselova, Emīlija, and İdil Gaziulusoy.
+“Bioinclusive Collaborative and Participatory Design: A Conceptual Framework and a Research Agenda.” _Design and Culture_, 2022, 1–35. https://doi.org/10/gn8psk.